IdentityPython/idpy-oidc/demo/README.md

 # Usage stories

 This is a set of usage stories.
-Here to display what you can do with IdpyOIDC both for OAuth2 and OIDC.
+Here to display what you can do with IdpyOIDC using OAuth2 or OIDC.

-The basic idea is that a demo starts by initiating one client/RP and one AS/OP.
+Every story follows the same pattern it starts by initiating one client/RP and one AS/OP.
 After that a sequence of requests/responses are performed.
 Each one follows this
 pattern: